Cliff Hurst, Ph.D.

 The fall of 2015 marks the beginning of my fourth year here at Westminster.
 I really enjoy teaching here.
 I am part of the management division and teach primarily in the MBA program.
 I'm also beginning to teach more frequently in the undergraduate curriculum.
 Mostly, I teach in the Entrepreneurship track.
 I teach courses including: Entrepreneurship, Business Plan Development, Marketing New Ventures, and Social Entrepreneurship.
-This fall, 2014, I am also teaching my first-ever freshman Learning Community Seminar for Westminster Scholars students.
+This past fall, 2014, I taught my first-ever freshman Learning Community Seminar for Westminster Scholars students.
 I really enjoyed that, and look forward to teaching it again in Fall of 2015.

 I received my Bachelor of Arts from the University of Virginia and my MA and PhD from Fielding Graduate University .Prior to becoming a full-time faculty member of Westminster College, I operated my own Organizational Development consulting practice for 24 years.
 I have previously taught as an adjunct faculty at the University of San Francisco, UC Berkeley International Certificate program, and at Santa Clara University.
 I also have prior experience in sales and marketing management in the recreational boating industry and served for 5 years as an officer of U.S. Marines.

 I take a keen academic interest in human judgment and decision-making, especially the judgment and decision-making of entrepreneurs.
 I'm an avid student of a value theory known as formal axiology.
 The person who first developed the theory of formal axiology is the late Dr. Robert S. Hartman.
 In addition to being a professor of philosophy, Hartman also consulted with executives of several of the largest organizations in the U.S. One of those was Nationwide Insurance.